• Raghavendra Nagar, Nacharam, Hyderabad.

 • Long-term Management: Many patients achieve a satisfactory level of pain control and improved functionality with a combination of treatments.

 In summary, FBSS is a complex condition with multifaceted causes and requires a comprehensive, individualized approach to management.
 Spinal cord stimulation offers a valuable option for patients who have not found relief through other means.
+Connect with a trusted pain physician in Hyderabad for effective treatment options.

 Leave a Reply